 - Marine-grade stainless steel hardware

-- Spring-loaded safety latches ~ easy-open for you but escape-proof!
+- Spring-loaded safety latches ~ easy-open for you, but escape-proof for the cat!

 - Heavy-duty, furniture-grade casters that are easily installed or removed